Water resource recovery facilities

 Secondary

 Our secondary treatment process removes carbonaceous organic matter and nutrients (nitrogen and phosphorus) from wastewater.
 This involves converting soluble decomposable organic matter into biomass.
-After this, the clarification process separates the biomass and any other suspended material from the liquid stream.
+Then the clarification process separates the biomass and any other suspended material from the liquid stream.

-We design our treatment process on the characteristics of the sewage and the nutrients we need to remove.
-We create the conditions so selective organisms grow (mainly bacteria) to help with the treatment process.
-Our treatment process can even reduce pathogens and heavy metals in some cases.
+We design our treatment process on the characteristics of the wastewater and the nutrients we need to remove.
+We create conditions for the growth of selective organisms (mainly bacteria) to help with the treatment process.
+In some cases, our treatment process can even reduce pathogens and heavy metals.

-This system generally has some or all of the following 5 key stages:
+This system generally has some or all of 5 key stages:

 Solids from the sedimentation tanks are broken down to produce a better carbon supply for microorganisms in the anoxic and aerobic zones.
 This makes it easier to remove phosphorus.